Smallmouth Bass Kills, Livewell Oxygen Problems Every Summer

 Smallmouth/ Largemouth Tournament Bass Kills

-Unlike a quick merciful death by a stunning desensitizing blow to the head or severed spinal cord, acute and chronic livewell suffocation is slower, more stressful, agonizing insult scientifically called hypoxia.
+Unlike a quick merciful death by a stunning desensitizing blow to the head or severed spinal cord, chronic livewell suffocation is slow death, more stressful, scientifically called hypoxia.
 Hypoxia (medical) – Wikipedia, the free encyclopedia

-THE DILEMMA: What’s a Tournament Conservation Director to do when DO saturation test in the contestant’s boat livewell water that’s full of fish is deadly low and the fish are dead, dying and suffocating?
+THE DILEMMA: What’s a Tournament Conservation Director to do if the DO test is deadly low and fish are dying or dead and all are suffocating?

 Abstract